ChankiWu/BachelorCapstoneProject/README.md

-# Gradproject
+# BachelorCapstoneProject

-This is Graduation project for University's last dance.
+This is Bachelor's Capstone Project for undergrad's last dance.

 Following is how this web app works: